Farage’s contract

 A departure for the ages

 It must be, er, bewildering (Upsetting?
-Galling?
-Embarrassing?) for Oliver Dowden to see his first political boss David Cameron, who departed the scene like a thief in the night (humming) in 2016, actually re-entering government via the back door, though.
+Galling?) for Oliver Dowden to see his first political boss David Cameron, who departed the scene like a thief in the night (humming) in 2016, actually re-entering government via the back door, though.
 In a just world Dowden would have eclipsed his sensei by now but, tragically, he finds himself down the table from the old Etonian again.
-It must be maddening, especially as Cameron didn’t even have to go to the trouble of getting elected this time – he just strolled into the House of Lords and picked up his ermine. (and his £104,360 per year salary).
+It must be maddening, especially as Cameron didn’t even have to go to the trouble of getting elected this time – he just strolled into the House of Lords and picked up his ermine (and his £104,360 per year salary).

 Perfectly normal